-Because the majority of reported drowning victims were younger than 5 years of age, the incident reports from 2014 through 2016 were evaluated, and common scenarios for children younger than 5 years of age for pools or spas (806 reported drownings) were classified.
-The highest percentage of the reports (59 percent) attributed the incident to a gap in adult supervision (an adult losing contact or knowledge of the whereabouts of the child and, during this time period, the child managed to access the pool/spa).
-Eight percent of the reports indicated barrier compromise or circumvention.
+Because the majority of reported fatal drowning victims were younger than 5 years of age, common scenarios for children younger than 5 years of age for pools or spas (856 reported drownings) were classified in Table 12.
+The highest percentage of the reports (56 percent) attributed the incident to a gap in adult supervision (an adult losing contact or knowledge of the whereabouts of the child, and during that period, the child managed to access the pool/spa).
+Ten percent of the reports indicated barrier compromise or circumvention.
 Another common scenario-17 percent of the reports-involved observation of the victim in close proximity to the pool/spa, with the victim last seen in the pool/spa, or near the pool/spa, before the incident occurred.
-In 16 percent of the reports, there was too little information available to determine the scenario.
-The scenarios are categorized in Table 12.
-Hazard scenarios for older children are not characterized because CPSC staff receives fewer reports of drownings involving this age group.
+Additionally, in 17 percent of the reports, there was too little information available to determine the scenario.

-Table 12 Percentage of Drowning Deaths Reported to CPSC Staff Associated with Pools or Spas Children Younger than 5 Years of Age by Scenario, 2014-2016
+Table 12 Percentage of Drowning Deaths Reported to CPSC Staff Associated with Pools or Spas Children Younger than 5 Years of Age by Scenario, 2015-2017

-Scenario Percentage of Reported Fatalities for Pools and Spas Lost Contact or Knowledge of Whereabouts 59 Not Enough Information to Determine Scenario 16 Barrier Integrity or Circumvented Barrier 8 Observed Near Pool/Spa or In Pool/Spa Prior to Incident 17
+Scenario Percentage of Reported Fatalities for Pools and Spas Lost Contact or Knowledge of Whereabouts 56 Not Enough Information to Determine Scenario 17 Barrier Integrity or Circumvented Barrier 10 Observed Near Pool/Spa or In Pool/Spa Prior to Incident 17